Mi'kmaq

-There are 170,000 Mi'kmaq people in the region, (including 18,044 members in the recently formed Qalipu First Nation in Newfoundland.)
-Nearly 11,000 members speak Miꞌkmaq, an Eastern Algonquian language.
-Once written in Miꞌkmaw hieroglyphic writing, it is now written using most letters of the Latin alphabet.
+As of 2023, there are 66,748 Mi'kmaq people in the region; this includes 25,182 members in the more recently formed Qalipu First Nation in Newfoundland.
+According to the Canadian 2021 census, 9,245 people claim to speak Mi'kmawi'simk, an Eastern Algonquian language.
+Once written in Mi'kmaw hieroglyphic writing, it is now written using most letters of the Latin alphabet.

-The Mi'kmaq, Maliseet, and Pasamaquoddy nations signed a series of treaties known as the Covenant Chain of Peace and Friendship Treaties with the British Crown throughout the eighteenth century; the first was signed in 1725, and the last in 1779.
-The Miꞌkmaq maintain that they did not cede or give up their land title or other rights through these Peace and Friendship Treaties.
+The Mi'kmaq, Wolastoqiyik (Maliseet), and Pasamaquoddy nations signed a series of treaties known as the Peace and Friendship Treaties with the British Crown throughout the 18th century; the first was signed in 1725, and the last in 1779.
+The Mi'kmaq maintain that they did not cede or give up their land title to Mi'kma'ki or other rights through these Peace and Friendship Treaties.
 The landmark 1999 Supreme Court of Canada decision in R v Marshall upheld the 1752 Peace and Friendship Treaty "which promised Indigenous Peoples the right to hunt and fish their lands and establish trade."

-The Miꞌkmaw Grand Council is the official authority that engages in consultation with the Canadian federal government and the provincial government of Nova Scotia, as established by the historic August 30, 2010 agreement with the Miꞌkmaq Nation, resulting from the Miꞌkmaq–Nova Scotia–Canada Tripartite Forum.
+The Mi'kmaq Grand Council is the official authority that engages in consultation with the Canadian federal government and the provincial government of Nova Scotia, as established by the historic August 30, 2010, agreement with the Mi'kmaq Nation, resulting from the Mi'kmaq–Nova Scotia–Canada Tripartite Forum.
 This collaborative agreement, which includes all the First Nations within the province of Nova Scotia, was the first in Canadian history.

-Historically the Santé Mawiómi, or Grand Council, which was made up of chiefs of the district councils of Miꞌkmaꞌki, was the traditional senior level of government for the Miꞌkmaw people.
+Historically, the Sante' Mawio'mi, or Grand Council—which was made up of district councils and chiefs, or saqamaq, of Mi'kma'ki—was the traditional senior level of government for the Mi'kmaq people.
 The 1876 Indian Act disrupted that authority, by requiring First Nations to establish representative elected governments along the Canadian model, and attempting to limit the Council's role to spiritual guidance.

-Grand Council Santé Mawiómi
+Etymology

+Mi'kmaq (singular: Mi'kmaw) comes from the word ni'kmaq meaning "my friends".
+There exist various spelling conventions resulting in forms like Mi'gmaq (sing.: Mi'gmaw) and Míkmaq (sing.: Mígmaw).
+The singular form (Mi'kmaw) is also used as the adjectival form, as seen in "Mi'kmaw Nation".
+Alternatively, Mi'kmaq use the terms L'nu (plural: L'nuk, meaning "the people") to describe themselves.